CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 ### AWS Organizations
 You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location.When you create an organization, AWS Organizations automatically creates a root, which is the parent container for all the accounts in your organization.
 In AWS Organizations, you can centrally control permissions for the accounts in your organization by using service control policies (SCPs). **SCPs** enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.
+The default maximum number of accounts allowed for an organization is 4, but you can contact AWS Support to increase your quota, if needed.

 * **Organizational units** In AWS Organizations, you can group accounts into organizational units (OUs) to make it easier to manage accounts with similar business or security requirements you can apply service control policies (SCPs) to the organization root, an individual member account, or an OU.

 ### compliance